Guide to Creating Effective Work Orders

 - Complete: The repair is made, and the steam valve is successfully put back into service.
 The technician signs off on the task.

 The template should include the company’s details, the people involved in the repair or maintenance process, and a description of the work required.
-It also contains a list of any materials, parts, labor, and an estimated total cost.
+The work order also contains a list of any materials, parts, labor, and an estimated total cost.

 There are many examples of downloadable templates online.
 However, if you are not using a CMMS like MaintainX, these templates are primarily printable forms that require the information to be manually entered.